JoseAlbertoGT/Morel-IA_Vehicle_Counting/README.md

 ## Description: 📝

-<p align="justify"> This repository contains data from the **Morel-IA** project, which focuses on vehicle counting and traffic analysis in the city of Morelia, Michoacán.
+<p align="justify"> This repository contains data from the **Morel-IA** project, which focuses on vehicle counting and traffic analysis in Morelia, Michoacán.
 The dataset was collected using advanced object detection algorithms, specifically the YOLO family of models, to monitor and analyze vehicle traffic in real-time across various strategic locations in the city.
 </p>

 ## Project summary, description, or abstract: 📚